marraw/notes-app/README.md

 In Notes application I'm using friendly Firebase backend created by Google.
 There are few simple _put_ and _get_ requests as well as the authentication module is being used.

-## Server

-Application is deployed by myself, running on Ubuntu server using PM2, NGINX and UFW.
-Thanks to Angular Universal, app is being server side rendered which has a possitive impact on SEO and performance.

 ## Build

 This app is build with Angular Universal as pre-render which improves SEO a lot.